Teddy Pendergrass: Later solo career

 Pendergrass got well-wishes from thousands of his fans during his recovery.
 In August 1982, Philadelphia International released This One's for You, which failed to chart successfully, as did 1983's Heaven Only Knows.
 Both albums included material Pendergrass had recorded before the crash.
 The albums completed his contract with Philadelphia International.
-By the time Pendergrass decided to return to the studio to work on new music he had struggled to find a recording deal.
-Eventually signing a contract with Asylum Records and completing physical therapy, he released Love Language in 1984.
-The album included the pop ballad "Hold Me", featuring a then-unknown Whitney Houston.
-It reached No. 38 on the Billboard album chart and was certified Gold by the RIAA.
+By the time Pendergrass decided to return to the studio to work on new music, he had struggled to find a recording deal.
+Eventually signing a contract with Asylum Records and completing physical therapy, Pendergrass released Love Language in 1984.
+The album included the pop ballad "Hold Me", featuring a young Whitney Houston on her first release as a professional artist; the song became a hit rising to the top ten of both the R&B and AC charts and peaking inside the top 50 of the Billboard Hot 100; Pendergrass' first appearance in over two years.
+As a result of that success, Love Language reached number 38 on the Billboard album chart and was certified Gold by the Recording Industry Association of America (RIAA).

 On July 13, 1985, Pendergrass made an emotional return to the stage at the historic Live Aid concert in Philadelphia in front of a live audience of over 100,000, the concert having an estimated 1.5 billion television viewers.
-It was the 35-year-old's first live performance following the accident.
+It was his first live performance following the accident.
 Pendergrass tearfully thanked the audience for keeping him in their well-wishes and then performed the Diana Ross song "Reach Out and Touch (Somebody's Hand)".
 In 1988, Pendergrass scored his first R&B number-one hit in nearly a decade when the song "Joy", from his album of the same name, was released.
-A video of the song enjoyed heavy rotation on BET.
+A video of the song enjoyed heavy rotation on Black Entertainment Television (BET).
 It was also his final Hot 100 charted single, peaking at number 77.
 The album was certified Gold by the RIAA that same year.
-Also, Pendergrass's voice was heard on the jingles of a then local Philadelphia radio station, WSNI-FM.
-Pendergrass kept recording through the 1990s.
+Pendergrass' voice was also heard on the jingles of a then local Philadelphia radio station, WSNI-FM.
+He kept recording through the 1990s.
 One of the singer's last hits was the new jack swing song, "Believe in Love", released in 1994.
-In 1996, he starred alongside Stephanie Mills in the touring production of the gospel musical Your Arms Too Short to Box with God.
-In 1998, Pendergrass released his autobiography entitled Truly Blessed.
+In 1996, Pendergrass starred alongside Stephanie Mills in the touring production of the gospel musical Your Arms Too Short to Box with God.
+In 1998, he released his autobiography titled Truly Blessed.